| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday January 25, 2010

 Knipling says - this research provides additional reassurance for

+consumers about the safety of pork prepared for consumption.
 Researchers inoculated a group of 30 five-week-old pigs with the virus to determine the pigs' susceptibility to H1N1.
 Researchers tested tissue samples of the pigs' lungs, liver, muscle, spleen and other vital organs using the most sensitive tools available.
 The inoculated animals showed signs of upper respiratory disease consistent with influenza, however there was no evidence that the virus had spread to any other parts of the body.
 These findings support recommendations of the World Health Organization that pork harvested from swine that had been infected previously and had recovered from the virus can be safely handled or eaten, following basic hygiene practices for handling of meat.
 Click here for more on this story and a link to the complete USDA report. | |

-Vermont Bill Would Authorize HSUS to Oversee Livestock Commerce in the State ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ It's almost
+| Vermont Bill Would Authorize HSUS to Oversee Livestock Commerce in the State ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~It's almost

 unbelievable- but a Vermont lawmaker has introduced a bill that would